David Hockney: Other media and technology

 In December 1985 Hockney used the Quantel Paintbox, a computer that allowed the artist to sketch directly onto the screen.
-The resulting work was featured in a BBC series that profiled several artists.
-In 1999–2001, David's sister, Margaret, began experimenting with digital photography, scanning and computer printing, particularly making images of flowers scanning a small Japanese vase and fresh flowers.
+The resulting work was featured in a BBC series Painting with Light that profiled several artists.
+In 1999–2001, his sister, Margaret, began experimenting with digital photography, scanning and computer printing, particularly making images of flowers scanning a small Japanese vase and fresh flowers.
 In 2003, she was experimenting with Photoshop, scanning summer flowers and building up images in layers which Margaret printed out on an A3 printer.
-In 2004, David went to stay with Margaret and she helped him scan his sketchbook of Yorkshire landscape and David soon began using a Wacom pad and pen directly into Photoshop.
+In 2004, Hockney went to stay with Margaret and she helped him scan his sketchbook of Yorkshire landscape and he soon began using a Wacom pad and pen directly into Photoshop.